Baradene College of the Sacred Heart

-Three school buildings, Mitchelson House, the original building, and the former stables, are listed as Category 2 Historic Places by from Heritage New Zealand.
+Three school buildings, Mitchelson House, the original building, and the former stables, are listed as Category 2 Historic Places by Heritage New Zealand.

 Admissions and enrolment

 As a state-integrated school, Baradene College charges New Zealand-resident students compulsory attendance dues plus requests voluntary donations.
 For the 2025 school year, the attendance dues payable is $532 per year for students in Year 7 and 8, and $1,080 per year for students in Year 9 and above.
-The requested donation is $4,940 per year for students in Year 7 and 8, and $5,001 per year for studens in year 9 and above.
+The requested donation is $4,940 per year for students in Year 7 and 8, and $5,001 per year for students in year 9 and above.